mihailo-stevanovic/documentation-repository/API/Documentation/Sphinx/source/internal_docs/get_by_version.rst

 Retrieve By Product Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Retrieve a list of all published documents of a specified product version (release).
+Retrieve a list of all published documents of a specified :doc:`product version (release) <../versions>`.

 Endpoint
 --------